-The total currency impacts on net operating revenues, including the effect of our hedging activities, were decreases of 3 percent and 7 percent in 2016 and 2015, respectively.
-The total currency impacts on income before income taxes, including the effect of our hedging activities, were decreases of 12 percent in 2016 and 6 percent in 2015.
+The total currency impact on net operating revenues, including the effect of our hedging activities, was a decrease of 1 percent and 3 percent in 2017 and 2016, respectively.
+The total currency impact on income from continuing operations before income taxes, including the effect of our hedging activities, was nominal in 2017 and was a decrease of 12 percent in 2016.

 Foreign currency exchange gains and losses are primarily the result of the remeasurement of monetary assets and liabilities from certain currencies into functional currencies.
 The effects of the remeasurement of these assets and liabilities are partially offset by the impact of our economic hedging program for certain exposures on our consolidated balance sheets.
 Refer to Note 5 of Notes to Consolidated Financial Statements.
 Foreign currency exchange gains and losses are included as a component of other income (loss) - net in our consolidated financial statements.
 Refer to the heading "Operations Review - Other Income (Loss) - Net" above.
-The Company recorded foreign currency exchange losses of \$246 million in 2016, foreign currency exchange gains of \$149 million in 2015 and foreign currency exchange losses of \$569 million in 2014.
+The Company recorded foreign currency exchange losses of \$7 million in 2017, foreign currency exchange losses of \$246 million in 2016 and foreign currency exchange gains of \$149 million in 2015.